Motormouth From Ipoh – A Malaysian Food Blog

 I first read about this comparatively-obscure Halal Indian restaurant from Criz Lai’s blog.
 I did not think much of it, but after a good many extravagant Klang Bak Kut Teh meal for breakfasts, one can’t help but to seek for a simpler, fuss-free (preferably meat-less) breakfast.

 And was I grateful enough for reading that post from Criz …. !!
-CONTINUE READING THE REST OF THIS ENTRY »
+Read the rest of this entry »

 Comments